Anmol-Jha-20/AI-Chat-Interface/README.md

 - Clean, responsive UI with card components for each plugin
 - Persisted chat history using `localStorage`
 - Modular architecture for adding new plugins easily
+- natural language detection so users can type queries like:

+  -“What’s the weather in Mumbai?”
+  -“Define serendipity”
+  -“What is 25 + 10 \* 2?”

 ---